thiarthur/rust-learn-todo-list-api/README.md

 ### Installation

 1. Clone the repository:

     ```bash
     git clone git@github.com:thiarthur/rust-learn-todo-list-api.git
     ```

 2. Change to the project directory:

     ```bash
     cd rust-learn-todo-list-api
     ```

 3. Set up the `.env` file for environment variables:

     -   Create a `.env` file in the project root.
     -   Add the `DATABASE_URL` for connecting to your PostgreSQL database.

-    ```bash
+    -   **Optional:**
-    echo "DATABASE_URL=postgres://username:password@localhost/task_manager_db" > .env
+        -   Add the `PORT` to change de running API port (default: 8000).
-    ```
+        -   Add the `HOST` to change de running API port (default: "127.0.0.1").

 4. Set up Diesel with the correct database schema:

     ```bash
     cargo install diesel_cli --no-default-features --features postgres
     diesel migration run
     ```

 5. Build the project with Cargo:

     ```bash
     cargo build
     ```

 6. Run the project:

     ```bash
     cargo run